ZIONP Q1 2026 Earnings Call Summary | Stock Taper

 • Average Loans: Grew 2.4% annualized, primarily in commercial lending.

-• Customer Deposits: Increased by $1.3 billion (1.8%) from year-end, despite a modest seasonal decline in average deposits.
+• Customer Deposits: Period-end customer deposits increased by $1.3 billion (1.8% from year-end), although average deposits showed a modest seasonal decline.

-• Credit Quality: Net charge-offs at 3 basis points annualized; nonperforming assets ratio declined to 48 basis points.
+• Credit Quality: Net charge-offs at 3 basis points annualized of average loans; nonperforming assets ratio declined to 48 basis points.

 2. Strategic Updates and Business Highlights

-• Capital Markets Division: Continued to drive fee income growth; significant investments in talent and technology since its launch in 2020.
+• Capital Markets Growth: The Capital Markets division is a key driver of fee income, with ongoing investments in talent and technology since its launch in 2020.

-• Acquisition: Announced the acquisition of Basis Investment Group's Fannie and Freddie lending programs, expected to enhance commercial real estate services.
+• Acquisition: Announced the acquisition of Basis Investment Group’s Fannie and Freddie lending programs, expected to enhance capabilities in commercial real estate.

 3. Forward Guidance and Outlook